FarronF/limerick-council-meetings/meetings/2015/05/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 20th April 2015.md

 And Resolved:

-“That the draft Minutes, as circulated, be taken as read and adopted and signed”.--- 2.
+“That the draft Minutes, as circulated, be taken as read and adopted and signed”.
+---
+2.

 Disposal of Land